vrbait1107/Hostel-Management-System/README.md

 ## Contributing Guide

-- Read our [Contributing Guide](./CONTRIBUTING.md) to learn about our development process, how to propose bugfixes and improvements, and how to build and test your changes to Event Branding Application.
+- Read our [Contributing Guide](./CONTRIBUTING.md) to learn about our development process, how to propose bugfixes and improvements, and how to build and test your changes to Hostel Mangement System.
 - Please feel free to contribute in this project as well as other project in this account.

 ## Technology Used